 When thinking about the appropriate text for your course, consider your options: digital textbooks written by academics and made openly available and ebooks from Library database subscriptions can both serve as alternatives to traditional textbooks.
 Using these materials will make it easier for your students to get free access to the course texts wherever they are from day one.

-Join librarians Courtney Walsh and Vicky Ludas Orlofsky to learn more about how to find and use these materials.
+Join librarians Courtney Walsh and Vicky Ludas Orlofsky for more information on how to find and use these textbook alternatives.

 According to the Bureau of Labor Statistics, the average cost of a textbook increased 135% since 2001 through 2016-2017*, and then the average price started to fall due to competition from used book sales, rental programs, and OER**.
 Used books and rentals still cost money while OER don't cost them anything; as many students pay for textbooks with student loans, the use of OER therefore helps to defray costs for students.

 Additionally, the ability to adapt the material gives professors more control over the materials they use in class, letting the textbook fit the course instead of the course fitting around the textbook.